keyteki/keyteki/docs/implementing-cards.md

 #### Limiting an action to a specific phase

 Some actions are limited to a specific phase by their card text (e.g. 'Challenges Action:').
 You can pass an optional `phase` property to the action to limit it to just that phase.
-Valid phases include `'plot'`, `'draw'`, `'marshal'`, `'challenges'`, `'dominance'`, `'standing'` `'taxation'`.
+Valid phases include `'plot'`, `'draw'`, `'marshal'`, `'challenge'`, `'dominance'`, `'standing'` `'taxation'`.
 The default is `'any'` which allows the action to be triggered in any phase.

 ```javascript
 this.action({